snabith/snabith.github.io/_posts/2023-04-22-homelab_intro.md

 2. Authoritative DNS server - DNS propagation and TTL.

 ### Eye-openers:
-1. Snapshots ~ Time travel.(Dormamu, I've co...)
+1. Snapshots ~ Time travel.
+(Dormamu, I've co...)
 2. For DNS, set low TTL values till things work out.
-3. After you know how to setup `pfsense`, you wonder how you struggled with such a simple and elegant software
+3. After you know how to set up `pfsense`, you wonder how you struggled with such a simple and elegant software

 ### Possible use cases:
 - Perform an attack -> export the network dump (`pcap` files) -> train employees to find the exploited vulnerabilities